 It’s important to make sure as much of the old fluid is out as possible.

 2. Wipe Out Excess Fluid

-Use some elbow grease to make sure all the sludge and gunk is removed from your system.
+Use some elbow grease to remove all the sludge and gunk from your system.

 Look closely for any pitting that may have resulted from the interior cleaning of the system.

 The next step is to add flushing fluid up to about 75% of the full capacity.

 You want to choose a flushing fluid with the same general thickness as the operating fluid, says Machinery Lubrication.